riatelab/distanamo/README.md

 To use this package you need to provide two sets of homologous points : *source points* and *image points*.

+The relation between the source points and the image points must depend on the studied theme: positions in access time or estimated positions in spatial cognition for example.

 ```R
 # Read source points, image points and the background layer to deform
 source_pts <- sf::st_read('data-source-point.geojson')